National GeographicTM 3D Cinema

-Step into the National Geographic 3D Cinema at the Buffalo Museum of Science and get ready to travel the world and beyond right from your seat!
-A new film is added every few months, so check back regularly to see our latest offerings.
+Step into the National Geographic 3D Cinema, presented by M&T Bank, and get ready to travel the world and beyond right from your seat!